Brokeback Mountain: Plot

-Alma takes custody of Alma Jr. and Jenny and marries Monroe, her store manager.
-She eventually confronts Ennis when he visits about the true nature of his relationship with Jack; the two spar, causing Ennis to cease contact with Alma.
-Ennis has a short-lived romantic relationship with a waitress named Cassie.
-Jack and Lureen befriend another couple, Randall and Lashawn Malone, and it is implied that Jack and Randall have a brief affair.
-At the end of a fishing trip, Ennis tells Jack that he cannot see him again before November due to work demands.
-The pair argue, blaming each other for their not being together.
-Ennis begins to cry, and Jack embraces him.
+Alma takes custody of Alma Jr. and Jenny, and marries Monroe, manager of the grocery store where she works.
+Ennis is invited to Thanksgiving dinner.
+While alone in the kitchen, Alma confronts Ennis about Jack.
+The two spar, causing Ennis to storm out and cease contact with Alma.

+Ennis has a brief romantic relationship with Cassie, a waitress.
+Jack and Lureen befriend Randall and Lashawn Malone, and it is implied that Jack and Randall have a brief affair.
+At the end of a tryst disguised as a fishing trip, Ennis says he cannot see Jack again for months due to work demands.
+The pair argue, before Jack embraces a crying Ennis.

-Sometime later, Ennis receives a returned postcard that he had sent to Jack, stamped with "Deceased".
-He calls Lureen, who says that Jack died in an accident from drowning in his own blood after a car tire exploded in his face.
-While she is describing what happened, two men beating Jack to death with a tire iron are shown.
-After Lureen tells him that Jack wanted to have his ashes scattered on Brokeback Mountain, Ennis visits Jack's parents in hopes of carrying out the request.
-Jack's father refuses and contends that Jack's ashes will be interred in a family plot.
-Ennis goes to Jack's bedroom, where he finds the shirts the two wore during their brawl, his shirt inside Jack's, in the closet.
-Ennis holds the shirts to his face, inhales deeply, and silently weeps.
-Jack's mother allows him to keep the shirts.
+A postcard Ennis sent Jack is returned stamped with "Deceased".
+Ennis calls Jack's phone number.
+Lureen answers and says Jack died when a car tire exploded in his face.
+While hearing what happened, Ennis envisions men fatally beating Jack with a tire iron.
+Lureen says Jack requested his ashes be scattered on Brokeback Mountain.

+Ennis visits Jack's parents hoping to carry out his wish.
+Jack's father declares that Jack's ashes will be interred in a family plot.
+Jack's mother allows Ennis to visit Jack's old bedroom.
+Ennis finds the shirt he thought he left on the mountain, which Jack had secretly kept, nested inside one of Jack's shirts.
+Ennis embraces the shirts and silently weeps.
+Jack's mother allows him to keep them.

-Later, a 19-year-old Alma Jr. arrives at Ennis's trailer to tell him that she is engaged.
-She asks for his blessing and invites him to the wedding, and after some hesitation, he agrees to attend.
-Once Alma Jr. leaves, Ennis goes to the closet where the two shirts hang together, though now Ennis's shirt is outermost.
+Years later, an aging Ennis lives alone and reclusive in a trailer.
+His grown daughter, Alma Jr., visits him to announce her engagement to Kurt, who works in the oil fields.
+She asks for her father's blessing and invites him to the wedding.
+Ennis hesitates to come due to upcoming work commitments, then agrees to attend the wedding.
+As Alma Jr. leaves, she forgets her jacket, so Ennis puts it into the closet where the two shirts hang, Jack's shirt now inside Ennis's.
 Next to them, tacked to the closet door, is a postcard of Brokeback Mountain.
 With tears in his eyes, he stares at the mementos, and says, "Jack, I swear..."